shamhub/goa-example/Readme.md

 # Goa project

-A project for Outh 2 authentication
+A project for Outh 2 authentication (client credentials flow)